 I want to create an account or change my password, but I get an “Unavailable password” message.

-Are there any other ways I can protect my account?
+Is there anything else I can do to protect my account?

 Yes!
-Guild Wars 2 supports two-factor authentication, allowing you to use your mobile device or SMS messaging to control access to your game account.
-See this article for more information on account security.
+Guild Wars 2 supports two-factor authentication, which allows you to use your mobile device or SMS messaging to control access to your game account.
+Visit this article for more information about securing your account with authentication.